Liberia health workers to stage go-slow for Ebola hazard pay

 "If I show you the data from Lofa County, you will be astonished.
 It's improving," he said, speaking of a county in northern Liberia.

-The emergency coordinator for aid group Médecins Sans Frontières (MSF) in Liberia, Laurence Sailly, said that its treatment centre, ELWA 3, in the capital Monrovia was not currently full.
+The emergency coordinator for aid group Médecins Sans Frontières (MSF) in Liberia, Laurence Sailly, said that its treatment center, ELWA 3, in the capital Monrovia was not currently full.

 "Up to yesterday (Sunday) we only had 120 patients so we still have beds for more patients.
 If people have Ebola in the community they can come to ELWA 3," Sailly told a news conference.